 The best way to tackle this type of problem is to organise feedback in one place.
 The free option is to manually process all this feedback using something like a spreadsheet or Trello.
 This can work well, but it’s time intensive and requires you to keep processing feedback and allocating upvotes, otherwise you’ll get behind and ideas will be lost.

 If time is something you don’t have - probably the case for most growing SaaS companies – then there are plenty of customer feedback tools that can help.
-These range from fairly inexpensive (Feature Upvote is $39 a month/feedback board and ProductBoard is $99 for a team) to premium (UserVoice is about $500+ a month).
+These range from fairly inexpensive (Feature Upvote is $79 a month/feedback board and ProductBoard is $99 for a team) to premium (UserVoice starts from $500 a month).
 They differ substantially, but all of them should help you with the basic issue: collecting feedback in one place without having to do it yourself.

 Feature Upvote makes it easy for you to collect suggestions and ideas on a feedback board